KatherLab/SWARM/README.md

 4. Connect Computers via passwordless ssh and create a docker image:

+    1. Login to the docker using the terminal type : docker login hub.myenterpriselicense.hpe.com -u <HPE-PASSPORT-EMAIL> -p hpe_eval
-    1. Create a docker image with the name ‘pyt-cv2’ using the Dockerfile on all systems:
+    2. Create a docker image with the name ‘pyt-cv2’ using the Dockerfile on all systems:
         * open terminal in docker folder
         * `docker build -t pyt-cv2 .`
     2. (Optional) passwordless SSH:\